nashtech-garage/yas/docs/developer-guidelines.md

 - Notes for working with `Search` service and `ElasticSearch`
   - In `application.properties` of search module: change spring.kafka.consumer.bootstrap-servers=`kafka:9092` to `http://localhost:29092`
-  - In logback-spring.xml of search module: add `<logger name="org.springframework.data.elasticsearch.client.WIRE" level="trace" />` to show query generated in console
+  - In logback-spring.xml of search module: add `<logger name="org.apache.http.wire" level="DEBUG"/>` to show query generated in console